 As for the cinnamon sticks, there are several ways of determining whether you are getting the real deal.
+Examine the differences between Ceylon cinnamon sticks and Cassia cinnamon sticks.
 I've taken a picture of the two types and placed them side by side.
 Study the following table and check the cinnamon sticks in your kitchen right away to find what you have been eating all this time.

 A highly valued culinary and medicinal spice.
 Price can be up to 10 times more than the Cassia/Chinese cinnamon.